-Apricot-ginger glazed chicken is a flavorful chicken dinner that uses just 3 ingredients and less than 30 minutes to make.
+Apricot-ginger glazed chicken is a flavorful chicken dinner that uses just 3 ingredients and takes less than 20 minutes to make.
 If you need a quick, last minute dinner recipe, this Apricot-Ginger Glazed Chicken is for you!

 We eat a lot of chicken.
 A LOT of chicken!
 Any twist on the same old grilled or baked chicken is always well received.
 I keep a jar of apricot preserves in my fridge at all times.
 I actually never put it on toast, it’s merely for cooking and baking purposes.
 Seriously.
 Apricot jam is the “secret” ingredient in most baked goods, and it’s what gives pies and pastries that lovely sheen.
 I also love the combination of apricot and chicken, like this Apricot Almond Chicken Salad.

 There was always a large pot of apricot “glaze” in the pastry kitchen at cooking school and we used it liberally!
 But apricot jam is also a great in savory dishes and I use it on my pork loin, in Coronation Chicken Salad, and in this chicken dish.

 Sauté the chicken in olive oil until nearly done.
 About 5 minutes per side.

 Remove chicken from the pan and set aside.
 Whisk water, ginger and apricot jam together and pour into hot pan, scraping browned bits from pan.

 Return chicken to pan and coat chicken with glaze.
 Cook another 3-4 minutes or until chicken is cooked through and sauce has thickened.